Contragredient representations and characterizing the local Langlands correspondence

 \end{definition}

-It is a basic result of Harish-Chandra that $\pi(\gamma)$ exists and is unique.
+It is a basic result of Harish-Chandra that $\pi(\chi)$ exists and is characterized (among relative discrete series representations) by this character formula.
 This version of the character formula is a slight variant of the usual one, because of the use of $\wt{H(\R)}$.
 See \cite{av1} or \cite{characters}.

-By \eqref{e:dschar} the representations in $\Pi_G(\gamma)$ all have infinitesimal character $d\Lambda$.
-If $\rho=\rho_i$ is one-half the sum of any choice of positive roots (all roots are imaginary), $\Lambda\otimes e^{\rho}$ factors to $H(\R)$, and the central character of $\Pi_G(\gamma)$ is $(\Lambda\otimes e^{\rho})|_{Z(G(\R))}$.
+By \eqref{e:dschar} the representations in $\Pi_G(\chi)$ all have infinitesimal character $d\chi$.
+If $\rho=\rho_i$ is one-half the sum of any choice of positive roots (all roots are imaginary), $\chi\otimes e^{\rho}$ factors to $H(\R)$, and the central character of $\Pi_G(\chi)$ is $(\chi\otimes e^{\rho})|_{Z(G(\R))}$.

 Since $2\rho=2\rho_i$ is a sum of roots, $e^{2\rho}$ is trivial on the center $Z$ of $G$, and there is a canonical splitting of the restriction of $\wt H$ to $Z$: $z\rightarrow(z,1)\in H_{\rho}\simeq\wt H$.
-Using this splitting the central character of the packet is simply $\Lambda|_{Z(G(\R))}$.
+Using this splitting the central character of the packet is simply $\chi|_{Z(G(\R))}$.

-Furthermore $\Pi(\gamma)$ is precisely the set of relative discrete series representations with the same infinitesimal and central characters as $\pi(\gamma)$.
+We are going to show that (as is well known) $\Pi(\chi)$ is precisely the set of relative discrete series representations with the same infinitesimal and central characters as $\pi(\chi)$.
 In fact something stronger is true.

 Let $\Grad$ be the radical of $G$.
-This is the maximal central torus, is the identity component of the center, and is defined over $\R$.
+This maximal central torus is the identity component of the center, and is defined over $\R$.
 By a {\em radical character} we mean a character of $\Grad(\R)$, and the radical character of an irreducible representation is the restriction of its central character to $\Grad(\R)$.

 \begin{proposition} An L-packet of relative discrete series representations is uniquely determined by an infinitesimal and a radical character. \end{proposition}